IvdL22/FAIR-training-handbook/docs/chapters/chapter_05.md

 </figure>

-**Figure 3:** The CLARIN ...
+**Figure 3:** Example of a BibText citation of a virtual training collection in CLARIN Virtual Collection Registry

 Other practices that the trainers in the CLARIN community have adopted are:
 * Depositing the training materials together with the datasets in their CLARIN national data repository.
 See example: http://hdl.handle.net/20.500.11752/OPEN-537.
-The advantage of using this path is that the authors can add more extensive metadata to describe their materials.
+The advantage of using this path is that the authors can add more extensive metadata to describe their materials and the collection is assigned a persistent identifier.
 * Depositing the training materials on Zenodo.
 See example: https://doi.org/10.5281/zenodo.5506969.
 In this case, **related identifiers** have been included that lead to the main platform where the course has been developed and maintained.
+* Adding the metadata of the training materials in the SSHOC Open Marketplace, see example (https://marketplace.sshopencloud.eu/training-material/duVII1).
+In this case, the authors can identify themselves with their ORCID and the collection can be cited.
+However, there is no unique identifier assigned to the collection itself.

+CLARIN is still working towards finding a common strategy for making their training materials as FAIR as possible.

 **You can do the same by using Zenodo, for example, by publishing every material with asigned DOI and then grouping it in a colection/community wich will have its own DOI, as inspired by the next example.**